19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

-Their eggs are bluish-green, which is why they are referred to as Easter eggs.
-The Ameraucana chicken is similar to Araucanas, the difference is the beards and muffs in Ameraucanas.
+Their eggs are bluish-green, which is why people call them Easter eggs.
+The Ameraucana chicken is similar to Araucanas; the difference is the beards and muffs in Ameraucanas.

-These chickens lay 250-300 eggs that weigh 53-60 grams.
-The hen weighs 5.5 lbs while the rooster is 6.5 lbs, their eggs have low cholesterol levels and are expensive.
+The hen weighs 5.5 lbs, while the rooster is 6.5 lbs; their eggs have low cholesterol levels and are expensive.
+These chickens have a moderate tendency to become broody and are known for their friendly and docile temperament.

-They are calm, friendly, and aggressive.
-They forage for food and are good backyard chickens.
-The average life expectancy of Ameraucanas is around 7-8 years.
+They forage for food and make good backyard chickens.
+Furthermore, the average life expectancy of Ameraucanas is around 7–10 years.

 12. Delaware Chicken